 As part of our co-curricular provision at Trinity, we invite all students in Year 9 the opportunity to take part in ‘The Trinity Challenge’.
 This leads on from our Graduation program and is designed to offer students a range of opportunities, enabling them to become resilient learners with a thirst for learning and new experiences.
 This initiative provides a platform for students to build their character and promote and support health and wellbeing.

-In addition, this year, we have extended the Trinity Challenge to act as a platform for students supporting them in the completion of the DofE Bronze award.
-Students will be challenged to take part in projects such as supporting local charities to learning how to change a bed.
+Trinity Challenge also supports students in the completion of the DofE Bronze award.
+Students will be challenged to take part in projects such as supporting local charities, committing to support their local environment and utilising key life-skills such as changing a bed.

-Every student that completes 15 challenges will receive the Year 9 Bronze Trinity Challenge Award.
-There is a special award for those students that attain the highest number of challenges throughout the Year 9.
-The Trinity Challenge Silver Award for completing 20 challenges and the Trinity Challenge Gold Award for completing 25 challenges.
+Every student that completes 15 challenges will receive the Bronze Trinity Challenge Award and the Skills section of their Duke of Edinburgh award.
+Students can also achieve Silver for completing 20 awards, and Gold for completing 25 awards.